-Fig 1: Drone image of the study area (Centurion Univ. of Tech. & Management).
+Fig. 1.
+Drone image of the study area (Centurion Univ. of Tech. & Management)

 These satellite-based systems provide accurate positioning, navigation, and timing to users around the globe, enabling a wide array of applications across various sectors.
 Originally developed for military purposes, GNSS has become integral to civilian life, influencing everything from everyday navigation in vehicles to precision agriculture, aviation, and disaster response.
-The GNSS used as it is having accurate navigation (10-20cm), weather independent, worldwide coverage, no line of sight needed, high geodetic Accuracy, 24-hour operation, quick and economic, a common coordinate system, a wide range of applications, competitively priced, and accessible for both civilian and military (Shi et al, 2020[5], Nanda et al, 2024[6], Popove et al, 2025[7] The comparison of the 3-survey methods Static, PPK and RTK along with drone image of the area of CUTM (Atik et al. 2025[8] are applied which is given in Table-1.
+The GNSS used as it is having accurate navigation (10-20cm), weather independent, worldwide coverage, no line of sight needed, high geodetic Accuracy, 24-hour operation, quick and economic, a common coordinate system, a wide range of applications, competitively priced, and accessible for both civilian and military (Shi et al, 2020[5], Nanda et al, 2024[6], Popove et al, 2025[7] The comparison of the 3-survey methods Static, PPK and RTK along with drone image of the area of CUTM (Atik et al. 2025[8] are applied which is given in Table 1.

 GNSS: